Teamwork makes OICC Florence work

 |0

-This work, Teamwork makes OICC Florence work [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Teamwork makes OICC Florence work, by Ashley Snipes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT